hernantz/blog/content/childe-roland-to-the-dark-tower-came.md

 Corp, Angul Siento, Calvin Tower, Mordred and Dixie Pig.
 This all could have been great material for a sequel of Salem's Lot, but here it felt weird.

-This is how I would mixed and re-organize the world of the Dark Tower, based entirely on content from the series.
+This is how I would mix and re-organize the world of the Dark Tower, based entirely on content from the series.

 1. **The gunslinger**.
 First edition of course, stays almost intact, with some